wisskirchenj/MyBattleship/README.md

 15.04.22 Stage 1 completed, Properties management, many new Mockito-feature tests

 16.04.22 Stage 2 completed, first play scene added, Optional used, complete test coverage, some refactoring

+18.04.22 Stage 3 completed with tests, new BattlefieldUI to separate view from model better.
+Not much new functionality.